jason-41/Autonomous-Driving-Team-Project-25SS/README.md

   - Core ROS packages: `roscpp`, `std_msgs`, `geometry_msgs`, `nav_msgs`, `tf`
   - `octomap_server` (for optional 3D mapping upstream)

-No external third-party numerical libraries are required; all logic uses standard ROS messages and C++ STL.
+No external third-party numerical libraries are required, although OpenCV is being used de facto, it does not require installation by hand.

 ## Installation & Build